Steven Kwan Player Props: Guardians vs. Yankees

 Steven Kwan At The Plate

-- Kwan has an OPS of .712, fueled by an OBP of .379 and a team-best slugging percentage of .333 this season.
+- Kwan leads Cleveland in slugging percentage (.330) thanks to five extra-base hits.

-- Among the qualified hitters, he ranks 54th in batting average, while his on-base percentage ranks 34th and he is 155th in slugging.
+- Among qualified hitters in MLB, he ranks 53rd in batting average, 38th in on-base percentage, and 157th in slugging.

+- Kwan will look to extend his four-game hitting streak.
+He's batting .333 during his last outings.

-- In six games this year (21.4%), Kwan has picked up an RBI, including two games with multiple runs batted in.
+- Kwan has driven in a run in six games this year (20.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.